edwardcrompton/twitter-friends/readme.md

 To do next
 ----------

-Write a test to check that each of the pages are working.

 It seems that the routes might be correct, it's just the the drop down menu is not pointing to them correctly.